Alma-PC/alma-pc.github.io/_pages/cv.md

 Experience
 ======
 *Graduate Student Researcher, University of California, Davis (2016-present)

+  * Research projects:
   * Development of new ultrafast and sensitive Silicon and Germanium-on-Silicon photodetectors, from PIN devices up to Single Photon Avalanche detectors.
-  * Demonstration of new Silicon PDs that can reach 20Gbps with 5x efficiency enhacement at 850nm wavelenght.
-  * Ge-on-Si PDs with 4x efficiency enhancement at 1330nm and 1550nm
-  * Photodiode design for new optical interconnects in Data Centers, LiDAR and Bioimaging.
-  * Participation in different product cycle process, from optical and electrical simulation, to fabrication and characterization.
   * Currently, leading the development of the Single Photon Avalanche Photodetectors.
   * Collaboration in the fabrication of a photonic integrated biosensor for molecular detection.

+  * Achievements:
+  * Demonstration of new Silicon PDs with potential 20Gbps (NRZ) of operation and with 5x efficiency enhacement at 850nm wavelenght.
+  * Ge-on-Si PDs with 4x efficiency enhancement at 1330nm and 1550nm.
+  * Demonstration of improved Photon Detection Efficiency of silicon SPADs for LIDAR applications and PET imaging.
+  * Gain-Bandwidth improvemment of silicon photodiodes by localized light absoetion in the semiconductors

+  * Applications targeted:
+  * Optical interconnects in Data Centers, VR/AR systems, LiDAR, PET imaging and Quantum Communicaitons.

-* Teaching Assistant, University of California Davis (Fall 2017, 2018)
+*Teaching Assistant, University of California Davis (Fall 2017, 2018)

   * Teaching assistant of the undergraduate senior course 'Integrated Circuits Fabrication'.
   * Coordinated +20 students to obtain hands-on experience in the fabrication of MOS transistor.
   * As a TA, I oversee students through the complete fabrication processes required for MOSFET fabrication, from the silicon wafer to the complete fabrication and its electrical characterization.